I am a writer.

 In some of these epics, I was an adventurer happening upon immense treasure in the woods just behind my house.
 In others, I was sinking three-pointers at the buzzer to ice the championship game.
 Later, the sagas took a noticeable turn and featured a stable of heroines cast opposite my heroic guise.
 All of this unfolding in my mind—preparation for a future storyteller.

 It wouldn’t be until my sophomore year in high school when someone not related to me would recognize my gift for graphorrhea.
 Neil Chamberlain—Mr. Chamberlain to his students—singled out my parents during fall conferences to laud the literary stylings of their son.
-Unbeknownst to me, “I had a gift”.
+Unbeknownst to me, “I had a gift,” or at least that what was the claim.

 I would nurture this gift throughout the remainder of my high school daze.
 I pursued electives in creative writing, journalism, and literature.
 Inexplicably, when it came time to declare a college major, I chose practically, I chose Information Technology.
 My lust for writing was supplanted by a penchant for COBOL, 7&7’s, and inadvisable romantic escapades (not necessarily in that order, depending on the day of the week).